NHL skipping Olympics. Ovechkin: 'I don't care - I just go'

-Alex Ovechkin and other players aren't so sure the NHL's decision to skip the Winter Olympics in South Korea next year is final.

-The Washington Capitals superstar on Tuesday reiterated his intention to represent Russia next February, calling the league's decision a ''bluff.''
-Montreal Canadiens goaltender Carey Price, who won gold with Canada in Sochi in 2014, wondered if the announcement was part of the league's negotiating ''tactics.''
-Matt Duchene of the Colorado Avalanche suggested it could simply be ''posturing.''
+In reiterating his intention to represent Russia next February, Ovechkin called the league's decision a ''bluff.''
+Montreal Canadiens goaltender Carey Price, who won gold with Canada in Sochi, wondered if the announcement was part of the league's negotiating ''tactics.''
+Matt Duchene of the Colorado Avalanche suggested it could simply be ''posturing,'' while others seemed fed up that it was even a matter of dispute.

+''It automatically turns into a negotiation,'' said Toews, two-time gold-medal winner and captain of the Chicago Blackhawks. ''Just seems like it comes down to what can they get out of us when the next (collective bargaining agreement) negotiation rolls around?
+It's not about the long-term goals of our game and growing it and the bigger picture.''

+Asked about a lockout, Toews answered: ''Wouldn't be surprised ... we're already hitting some road bumps with something like this, that we're headed in the same direction.
+Can't say anyone should be surprised at this point.''

-The NHL insisted Monday that the matter is ''officially closed'' as it slammed the door on the Olympics for the first time since 1994.
-But a host of questions remain, from how national teams will fill their rosters to just how the league will deal with players like Ovechkin who plan to go anyway.
-Most players know nothing of the days when the NHL wasn't part of the Games, so the news that they won't get that chance in Pyeongchang didn't sit well at rinks around North America.
+Most players know nothing of the days when the NHL wasn't part of the Games, so the news that they won't get that chance in Pyeongchang didn't sit well.

+''Growing up, watching Sweden in the Olympics and the men's hockey, our whole high school stood still,'' Avalanche captain Gabriel Landeskog said. ''Olympics, that's what a lot of kids dream about.

-Swedish forward Filip Forsberg of the Nashville Predators called it a ''terrible decision'' that he hopes changes.
+Fellow Swede Filip Forsberg of the Nashville Predators called it a ''terrible decision'' that he hopes changes.
 Pittsburgh star Sidney Crosby echoed Mike Babcock, his coach for consecutive Olympic gold medals with Team Canada, by calling it disappointing.

 Crosby said there's ''always that possibility'' that the door remains open for a deal to get worked out.
-Statements by the NHL Players' Association, International Ice Hockey Federation and International Olympic Committee made no references to continued negotiations, however, and the NHL said previous talks had gone nowhere on issues believed to include better marketing tied to the Olympics - something the IOC allows only for top top-tier sponsors.
+Statements by the NHL Players' Association and the International Olympic Committee made no references to continued negotiations, however, and the NHL said previous talks had gone nowhere on issues believed to include better marketing tied to the Olympics - something the IOC allows only for top top-tier sponsors.

+International Ice Hockey Federation general secretary Horst Lichtner told The Associated Press on Tuesday that they're ''continuing to try to find solutions'' but admitted a ''game-changer'' offer was likely needed for NHL team owners to change their minds about taking the best players in the world out of the Olympics for the first time since 1994.

 The quality of competition certainly will suffer next winter, but just what NHL players can do about it isn't clear.